-- Members of staff will ensure that use of personal phones and devices takes place in accordance with the law, as well as, relevant school policy and procedures, such as: Confidentiality, Child protection, Data security and Acceptable use. - Staff will be advised to: - Keep mobile phones and personal devices in a safe and secure place during lesson time. - Keep mobile phones and personal devices switched off or switched to 'silent' mode during lesson times. - Ensure that Bluetooth or other forms of communication (such as 'airdrop') are hidden or disabled during lesson times. - Not use personal devices during teaching periods, unless written permission has been given by the Headteacher, such as in emergency circumstances. - Ensure that any content bought onto site via mobile phones and personal devices are compatible with their professional role and expectations. - Members of staff are not permitted to use their own personal phones or devices for contacting pupils or parents and carers. - Any pre-existing relationships, which could undermine this, will be discussed with the Designated Safeguarding Lead and/or Headteacher. - Staff will not use personal devices, such as: mobile phones, tablets or cameras: - o To take photos or videos of pupils and will only use work-provided equipment for this purpose.
+- Members of staff will ensure that use of personal phones and devices takes place in accordance with the law, as well as, relevant school policy and procedures, such as: Confidentiality, Child protection, Data security and Acceptable use. - Staff will be advised to: - o Keep mobile phones and personal devices in a safe and secure place during lesson time. - Keep mobile phones and personal devices switched off or switched to 'silent' mode during lesson times. - Ensure that Bluetooth or other forms of communication (such as 'airdrop') are hidden or disabled during lesson times. - Not use personal devices during teaching periods, unless written permission has been given by the Head Teacher, such as in emergency circumstances. - Ensure that any content bought onto site via mobile phones and personal devices are compatible with their professional role and expectations. - Members of staff are not permitted to use their own personal phones or devices for contacting pupils or parents and carers. - Any pre-existing relationships, which could undermine this, will be discussed with the Designated Safeguarding Lead and/or Head Teacher.

-- Directly with pupils, and will only use work-provided equipment during lessons/educational activities. - If a member of staff breaches the school policy, action will be taken in line with the school behaviour and allegations policy - If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device or have committed a criminal offence, the police will be contacted.
+- Staff will not use personal devices, such as: mobile phones, tablets or cameras: - o To take photos or videos of pupils and will only use work-provided equipment for this purpose. - Directly with pupils, and will only use work-provided equipment during lessons/educational activities. - If a member of staff breaches the school policy, action will be taken in line with the school behaviour and allegations policy - If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device or have committed a criminal offence, the police will be contacted and the LADO (Local Authority Designated Officer) will be informed in line with our allegations policy.